ppy/osu-wiki/wiki/Tournaments/OWC/2025/en.md

 ## Prizes

 The osu!
-World Cup 2025 offers a $10,000 cash prize pool and limited-edition merch.
+World Cup 2025 offered a $10,000 cash prize pool and limited-edition merch.

 | Placing | Prizes |
 | :-: | :-- |